 I don’t separate the two back pieces of the jeans, I sew on top of the existing stitches.
 This excludes the need to be careful to match the pieces of the yoke as they are already matched.
 I make sure to anchor the stitches at the end.

-I used the scissors for the waist, making sure to leave some allowance (approximately 1 cm/0.39 inches).
+I used the scissors for the waist, making sure to leave some allowance (approximately 1 cm/or 3/8 of an inch).
 That way the waistband won’t unravel (picture 10).

 The last step is to make the top stitches.